fabiobohren/npmjsreadmes/surfer-content-editor-react native barcode scanner-25-03-2025 (3).md

 ],
 ```

-> 💡 See our [full installation guide](https://docs.scanbot.io/barcode-scanner-sdk/react-native/detailed-setup-guide/installation/) for complete details.
+💡 See our [full installation guide](https://docs.scanbot.io/barcode-scanner-sdk/react-native/detailed-setup-guide/installation/) for complete details.

 #### Camera permissions

 Our SDK needs camera access to scan from a live camera stream.

-> 💡If you use Expo, the permissions can be configured using our config plugin, and this step can be skipped.
+**Note**: If you use Expo, the permissions can be configured using our config plugin, and this step can be skipped.

 ##### Android[​](https://docs.scanbot.io/barcode-scanner-sdk/react-native/detailed-setup-guide/permissions/#android)